flectra-hq/flectra/doc/reference/cmdline.rst

 Scaffolding
 ===========

-.. program:: odoo-bin scaffold
+.. program:: flectra-bin scaffold

-Scaffolding is the automated creation of a skeleton structure to simplify bootstrapping (of new modules, in the case of Odoo).
+Scaffolding is the automated creation of a skeleton structure to simplify bootstrapping (of new modules, in the case of Flectra).
 While not necessary it avoids the tedium of setting up basic structures and looking up what all starting requirements are.

-Scaffolding is available via the :command:`odoo-bin scaffold` subcommand.
+Scaffolding is available via the :command:`flectra-bin scaffold` subcommand.

 .. code-block:: console

-    $ odoo_bin scaffold my_module /addons/
+    $ flectra_bin scaffold my_module /addons/

 .. option:: name (required)